ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 Console.WriteLine(transactionResponse.Block.Confirmations);
 ```

+Now we have every information for creating our transactions.
+The main questions are: **from where, to where and how much?**

+### From where?

 In our case, we want to spend the second outpoint.
-Here's how we figured this out:
+Here's how we have figured this out:
 ```cs
 var receivedCoins = transactionResponse.ReceivedCoins;
 OutPoint outPointToSpend = null;